 And this is what happens when bulbs want to start blooming in December, and then get covered in snow or are frozen again and again.
 Luckily it seems to be the only one that was damaged.

 My practical side says don’t be fooled by the warm weather we have had.
 And as I think this, the weather folks seem to be agreeing with me.
 They now are predicting cold temps for April here, and snow on and off.
 That is fine with me, as it means my garden will be slow to emerge, and I will have time to do spring projects.

 So after an early clean up in the March garden, and an inspection of the plants, I was able to see my garden laid bare before me….easily giving me a few clues about what MUST be done this year…and this early spring.

-We are not big lawn people, but we have to maintain a lawn in our area.
+We are not big lawn people, but we have to maintain a lawn in our area, either by ourselves or by hiring lawn care nearby.
 So we work at it as organically as possible.
 Over the past few years though we noticed these thick clumps of grass growing and turning an ugly brown all over the front and side lawns (see in the inset picture).
 I finally figured out that they are small ornamental grasses seeded from others in the front and side yards.
 You can see the one of the grasses cut back in the front garden.